matfish2/vue-tables-2/README.md

 texts | Object | Table default labels:<br><br>`{ count:'Showing {from} to {to} of {count} records {count} records One record', filter:'Filter Results:',filterPlaceholder:'Search query', limit:'Records:', noResults:'No matching records', page:'Page:', // for dropdown pagination filterBy: 'Filter by {column}', // Placeholder for search fields when filtering by column loading:'Loading...', // First request to server defaultOption:'Select {column}' // default option for list filters }` toMomentFormat (client-side) | String | transform date columns string values to momentjs objects using this format.
 If this option is not used the consumer is expected to pass momentjs objects himself | `false` uniqueKey | String | The key of a unique identifier in your dataset, used to track the child rows, and return the original row in row click event | `id`

-> Note: You can check this [demo](https://jsfiddle.net/matfish2/823jzuzc/) of the Client Side implementation and a nicer way to go over the options.

 # VueJS 1